-A decorated graduate of Yale University and Yale Law School, Jeff Marcus is a highly regarded trial and appellate lawyer and former federal prosecutor whose trial practice focuses on white collar criminal defense, government enforcement actions and complex, high-stakes civil litigation.
-Known as a creative and tenacious litigator whose skills shine in difficult cases, Jeff is one of a small group of lawyers ranked statewide by the prestigious Chambers USA in the top band of Florida for litigation and white collar defense.
-In those rankings, peers and clients described Jeff as “very smart and analytical with a keen eye for understanding the dynamics and strategy of a case.
-Jeff brings a high intellect and thorough and conscientious approach to all his cases.”
+Jeff Marcus is a highly regarded trial lawyer and former federal prosecutor whose practice focuses on high stakes white collar and civil litigation.
+Jeff is known as a creative and tenacious litigator whose skills shine in difficult cases.
+This year, he was one of a small group of Florida lawyers ranked in the top band for litigation and white collar defense by the prestigious Chambers USA.
+In those rankings, Jeff has been described by peers and clients as an “extremely effective” trial lawyer with a “keen eye for understanding the dynamics and strategy of a case,” who “brings high intellect,” “superb” writing skills and “a thorough and conscientious approach to all his cases.”
 Jeff also has been recognized by a wide range of other peer groups and publications, such as Best Lawyers of America, as a top lawyer.
-Just in the past year, Jeff tried three major federal white collar cases in South Florida, and in each case obtained the dismissal of a majority or more of the significant charges either from the Court through Rule 29 motions prior to jury deliberations or by jury verdict.
-Jeff also recently served as an expert witness in securities fraud litigation in Texas federal court on behalf of the court-appointed receiver overseeing the former Stanford Financial Group which ran one of the largest Ponzi scheme cases in U.S. history.

-Prior to becoming a Founding Member of Marcus Neiman & Rashbaum LLP, Jeff was a shareholder at Kenny Nachwalter P.A. where he headed the firm’s White Collar Practice.
-Before joining private practice, Jeff was a federal prosecutor in the Southern District of Florida’s Criminal Division where he successfully tried more than 25 cases to verdict and never lost a case as lead counsel.
-As a prosecutor, Jeff specialized in economic crimes, with an emphasis on healthcare and pharmaceuticals, and led numerous investigations involving pharmacies, health care and managed car providers, insurers, and manufacturers and distributors of biologics, medical devices, durable medical equipment and pharmaceuticals.
-Many of these criminal probes worked in tandem with parallel civil False Claims Act investigations initiated by qui tam whistleblowers.
-Prior to joining the government, Jeff was in private practice in Boston, Massachusetts where he specialized in white collar criminal defense and complex business litigation.
+Prior to being a Founding Member of Marcus Neiman & Rashbaum LLP, Jeff was a shareholder at Kenny Nachwalter P.A. where he headed the firm’s White Collar Practice and before that was a federal prosecutor in the Southern District of Florida’s Criminal Division.
+As an AUSA, Jeff successfully tried more than 25 cases to verdict and briefed and argued numerous appeals before the U.S. Court of Appeals for the Eleventh Circuit.
+Jeff specialized in economic crimes, and was a healthcare fraud coordinator, where he led numerous investigations involving hospitals, health care providers, pharmacies, laboratories, and companies involved in the manufacture, sales and distribution of pharmaceuticals, medical devices and durable medical equipment.
+Prior to joining the government, Jeff practiced with Eckert Seamans in Boston, Massachusetts where he specialized in white collar and complex commercial cases.

-Raised in Miami, Florida, Jeff earned his B.A., Phi Beta Kappa, early selection, from Yale University and his J.D. from Yale Law School where he won best oralist and was a finalist for best written brief in the Harlan Fiske Stone moot court competition presided over by a panel of federal appellate and trial judges.
+Raised in Miami, Florida, Jeff graduated magna cum laude from Yale University where he received the honor of “early selection” into its Phi Beta Kappa chapter.
+He then earned his J.D. from Yale Law School where he won best oralist and was a finalist for best written brief in the Harlan Fiske Stone moot court competition presided over by a panel of federal judges.
 After law school, Jeff clerked for the Honorable Stanley Marcus of the United States Court of Appeals for the Eleventh Circuit (no relation) and the Honorable Donald M. Middlebrooks of the United States District Court for the Southern District of Florida.
 Jeff has taught constitutional criminal procedure and legal writing at the University of Miami and lectures nationally on litigation and white collar topics.

 Jeff Marcus recent representations include: